astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 What makes a clock?
 Think of everything you have ever heard of being used as a clock.
-Your list might include the water clock, the hourglass, the sundial, the pendulum (grandfather) clock, a analog clock face, and an atomic clock.
+Your list might include the water clock, the hourglass, the sundial, the pendulum (grandfather) clock, an analog clock face, and an atomic clock.
 Before you read any further, try to determine what they all have in common that makes them work as clocks.
 The answer is that they all involve repeating patterns in space.
 Each